UselessPickles/diamondtel-m92-bluetooth/telephone/README.md

 NOTE: There's a common pattern of `[off command] = [on command] + 1` for each pair of on/off commands.

-In order for an audio component to be fully ON, the "Master" ausio must also be ON.
+In order for an audio component to be fully ON, the "Master" audio must also be ON.

-The on/off state of individual components is retained and cane bechanged while Master audoio is off.
+The on/off state of individual components is retained and can be changed while Master audio is off.

 Turning master audio off likely conserves power better than simply turning the individual components off, but be aware that it takes longer for the Master audio to turn on/off (which can cause a delay in producing sound), and it can cause a "pop" in the audio.